Krazy Kat: History

 Krazy Kat evolved from an earlier comic strip of Herriman's, The Dingbat Family, which started in June 1910 and was later renamed The Family Upstairs.
 This comic chronicled the Dingbats' attempts to avoid the mischief of the mysterious unseen family living in the apartment above theirs and to unmask that family.
 Herriman would complete the daily comics about the Dingbats, and finding himself with time left over in his 8-hour work day, filled the bottom of the strip with slapstick drawings of the upstairs family's mouse preying upon the Dingbats' cat.

 Ignatz Mouse resolves not to throw any more bricks at Krazy.
 Temptation follows him at every turn, and ultimately he finds a loophole to indulge his passion (January 6, 1918).

 This "basement strip" grew into something much larger than the original cartoon.
 Krazy Kat first appeared as its own daily comic strip in 1911, and then again in the summer of 1912, although only temporarily at the time.
 It again became a daily comic strip (running vertically down the side of the page) in October 1913, and was thereafter to remain in syndication for more than thirty years.
+Most sources cite October 28, 1913 as the official debut date of the daily strip, however it may have appeared a few weeks prior in Hearst papers.
 A black and white, full-page Krazy Kat Sunday comic was launched on April 23, 1916.
 Possibly due to the objections of editors, who did not think it was suitable for the comics sections, Krazy Kat originally appeared in the Hearst papers' art and drama sections.
 It has been claimed that Hearst himself, however, enjoyed the strip so much that he gave Herriman a lifetime contract and guaranteed the cartoonist complete creative freedom, although according to Michael Tisserand's biography on Herriman (2016), there exists no proof that this alleged lifetime contract was ever made or signed.